ahmadesmaeeli81/smart-vpn-warning/readme.txt

 = Will this plugin slow down my website? =

-No, this plugin uses a caching system and rate limiting to stay within API limits.
+No, this plugin uses free and fast API services to detect user's country.

 = Can I display the warning only on the checkout page? =